After downloading the Windows install file, double click the setup

 folder.
 Double-clicking the file should launch the program.

-It may be desirable to run the software from the source code if there
+It may be desirable to run the software using the source code if

-is a bug fix that may not yet be available in the executable form or
+there is a bug fix that may not yet be available in the executable

-To successfully install from source, you will need to obtain the
+from source, you will need to install all dependencies listed in the

 The stable release of the source code can be found